-I have completed hundreds of resume reviews, while working as a Career Coach over the past few years.
-Below are some of the most common pieces of resume feedback that I have compiled.
+Our Career Coach has completed hundreds of resume reviews over the past few years.
+Below are some of the most common pieces of resume feedback they have compiled.
 Each includes resume tips and additional resources to get your resume in tip-top shape.

 1. Missing Professional Profile Links